Tuchel urges patience over Neymar return

-Thomas Tuchel says Paris Saint-Germain must be patient as Neymar continues his recovery from injury.

-The Brazil superstar is working his way back from a foot injury sustained in PSG's Coupe de France clash against Strasbourg on January 23, but no timescale has been put on when the world's most expensive footballer will return to full fitness.
+The Brazil superstar is working his way back from a foot injury sustained in PSG's Coupe de France clash against Strasbourg in January, but no timescale has been put on when the world's most expensive footballer will return to full fitness.

-Speaking ahead of his side's Ligue 1 clash with Toulouse on Sunday, Tuchel insists that there is no need to rush the 27-year-old's comeback.
+Speaking ahead of his side's Ligue 1 clash with Toulouse on Monday (NZDT), Tuchel insisted that there was no need to rush the 27-year-old's comeback.

-"I have no news except that he feels good, he has no pain," he told reporters.
+"I have no news except that he feels good, he has no pain," the German said.

 "But it's too early to talk about a return.
 We must be patient.
 It's very hard for me.
 It's even more so for him.